 A solid localization strategy will serve ultimately increase your revenue.
 But where should you start?

-So now let’s take go into more detail on our 4 must-have tips when planning and creating your localization strategy.
+So now let’s go into more detail on our 10 must-have tips when planning and creating your localization strategy.

 You cannot produce an effective localization strategy without understanding the market you’re about to enter.

-Marketing to new audiences can be dangerous if you don’t think ahead.
+Marketing to new audiences and international markets can be dangerous if you don’t think ahead.
 You must get to know the countries you’ll be doing business in as it can potentially damage your brand reputation and even offend your new target audience if you get your messaging wrong.

 Cultural nuances and imagery are just a couple of the elements that you’ll need to get right.